-The following Kentucky child support overview outlines how a court calculates child support in Kentucky.
+The following Kentucky child support overview outlines how a court calculates payments in this state.

-It is not intended to provide any sort of Kentucky legal advice and should not be construed to be such.
-If you are in need of legal advice on divorce, please contact a Kentucky divorce lawyer.
+It is not intended to provide any sort of legal advice and should not be construed to be such.
+If you are in need of legal advice on child support or divorce, please contact a Kentucky divorce lawyer.

 Kentucky Child Support Calculator